newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-cdl.md

 issuingAgency: New Jersey Motor Vehicle Commission
 ---
 Every employee driving a truck needs a Commercial Driver's License (CDL).
 It's the business owner's responsibility to ensure the staff is properly licensed.
-You only need a CDL if **you** plan to do any load-hauling for your business.
+As the business owner, you only need a CDL if **you** plan to do any load-hauling for your business.

 ---
 ### Eligibility Criteria